CSoellinger/image-sketchpad/docs/classes/ImageSketchpad.ImageSketchpad-1.md

 ▸ **undo**(): [`ImageSketchpad`](ImageSketchpad.ImageSketchpad-1.md)

-UnDo the last drawing on your sketch
+UnDo the last drawing on your sketch.

 #### Returns